opea-project/docs/examples/ChatQnA/deploy/gaudi.md

 ```
 curl http://${host_ip}:8007/v1/completions \
   -H "Content-Type: application/json" \
+  -d '{
-  -d '{"model": "Intel/neural-chat-7b-v3-3", \
+  "model": "Intel/neural-chat-7b-v3-3",
-     "prompt": "What is Deep Learning?", \
+  "prompt": "What is Deep Learning?",
-     "max_tokens": 32, "temperature": 0}'
+  "max_tokens": 32,
+  "temperature": 0
+  }'
 ```

 vLLM service generate text for the input prompt.
 Here is the expected result from vllm:

 ```
-{"generated_text":"We have all heard the buzzword, but our understanding of it is still growing.
-It’s a sub-field of Machine Learning, and it’s the cornerstone of today’s Machine Learning breakthroughs.\n\nDeep Learning makes machines act more like humans through their ability to generalize from very large"}
+{"id":"cmpl-be8e1d681eb045f082a7b26d5dba42ff","object":"text_completion","created":1726269914,"model":"Intel/neural-chat-7b-v3-3","choices":[{"index":0,"text":"\n\nDeep Learning is a subset of Machine Learning that is concerned with algorithms inspired by the structure and function of the brain.
+It is a part of Artificial","logprobs":null,"finish_reason":"length","stop_reason":null}],"usage":{"prompt_tokens":6,"total_tokens":38,"completion_tokens":32}}d
 ```

 **NOTE**: After launch the vLLM, it takes few minutes for vLLM server to load